Lab session: predicting time series

 split_index = int(df.shape[0] * train_fraction)

 Finally, we create two datasets based on split_index.
-Our dataset class defines a function __getitem__ that ensures we option input/output (X/Y) data points for training.
+Our dataset class defines a function __getitem__ that ensures we obtain input/output (X/Y) data points for training.
 The window_size parameter can be thought of as the size of the time slice backwards in time that we model the next time point on.
 Since the time unit is months and there likely is a recurrent yearly seasonality in the data it makes sense to use 12 time steps, but this is a parameter you could modify to see what effect it has on the end results.
 In particular, if you increase this number, you would look further back in the past when making predictions.

 Code